Using the Optional T-locks with the Single Channel MF Film Holderä

 strip in place and keeps it from shifting.

-tolerances of the T-Lock, if you don’t have the T-Lock inserted perpendicular
+tight design tolerances of the T-Lock, if you don’t have the T-Lock inserted

-to the film channel, it will not hold itself within
+perpendicular to the film channel, it will not hold itself within the film

 well and may cause premature wear of the T-Lock.